 Visit the birthplace of De Stijl

 Explore the history and influence of the De Stijl art movement in Leiden, the city in which Dutch artists Theo van Doesburg and Piet Mondrian initiated the movement in 1917.
-During the summer months of 2017 you can experience the impact of De Stijl via a series of open-air and free exhibitions showing work by contemporary artists inspired by the movement.

 - Explore the historic Dutch city of Leiden, where Theo van Doesburg and Piet Mondrian launched the De Stijl art journal in 1917.